Trak-X/Petoption/README.md

 ## :scroll: Description
-The app contain an overview screen that displays a list of puppies, and a detail screen showing each puppy's details
+The app contains a list of mythical pups which are described in detail in a separate screen.
+Now go and choose your Champion.
+Who knows, this might actually turn into a game :)

 ## :bulb: Motivation and Context
 I would love to say "Thank you" to everyone that made Compose possible and inspire us to move further with better tooling